Are you considering terracotta clay tiles for your next flooring project?

 installation tips for outdoor projects

 Yep.
-Terracotta tile patios are a popular space for this type of flooring.
+Terracotta clay tile patios are a popular space for this type of flooring.

-It is essential, of course, to discuss the installation process and materials with your local flooring contractor AND supplier for the tile.
+Of course, it is essential to discuss the installation process and materials with your local flooring contractor and tile supplier.

-When we know our client is installing a Saltillo tile patio, our first question to the homeowner is about the climate.
+When we learned that our client was installing a Saltillo tile patio, our first question to the homeowner was about the climate.
 Because we ship tile worldwide, there are precautions to take in cold weather geographies.
 For example, we recommend installing terracotta tile on a concrete slab in outdoor spaces.
-If a slab is not possible, then terracotta pavers, usually at least 2 inches thick, can be considered.
+If a slab is impossible, then terracotta pavers, usually at least 2 inches thick, can be considered.

 Further, a waterproofing membrane should be applied across the outdoor slab before installing the tile.
 This mitigates the chance for moisture to pass through the slab and into the backside of the tile.
-If that happens alongside a freeze, the moisture will expand and potentially cause damage to the tile.
-So it’s easy to prevent this with proper installation techniques and tile setting materials.
+If that happens alongside a freeze, the moisture will expand and potentially damage the tile.
+So, it’s easy to prevent this with proper installation techniques and tile-setting materials.

 After installing the (fully sealed) terracotta tile, apply a high-quality topcoat sealer and sufficiently seal grout lines.
-When this process is done correctly, terracotta tile on outdoor patios will survive and look good.
+When done correctly, terracotta tile on outdoor patios will survive and look good.

 Do I need to Seal Terra Cotta Tiles?